iamdshri/introJS/README.md

  </ol>
  </li>
  <li>
   Step 3: After executing the function, you will see an introduction pane.
-Easy Right :)
+Easy Right :) <a href="/LICENSE">LIC</a>
  </li>
 </ul>